gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 number of training samples/images that get propagated through the network in a single pass.
 On my Laptop, when I used batch size of 64, 50, 40 and 32 I was getting "**ResourceExhaustedError : OOM when allocating tensor with shape..**" error.
 I was able to resolve it after reducing the batch size down to **20**.
 Below screen shot showing the utilization details of the Laptop GPU using this batch size:
 <p align="center"> <img src="./docs/misc/nvidia-smi_lt.png"> </p>

-On AWS, I was able to use bigger batches:
+On AWS, I was able to use bigger batches (100):

 Below screen shot showing the utilization details of the AWS GPU using this batch size:
 <p align="center"> <img src="./docs/misc/nvidia-smi_aws.png"> </p>